-KPN operates in a capital-intensive business and may not have sufficient liquidity to fund its capital expenditures and investments over the longer term (that is, over a period of more than 12 months from the date of this Prospectus).
+KPN operates in a capital-intensive business and may not have sufficient liquidity to fund its capital expenditures and investments.

 KPN requires significant capital expenditures and investments to improve and maintain its networks and add customers, including expenditures for equipment and related labor costs.
 Generally, advancements in the information and telecommunications industry (the development of faster networks and new products requiring mobile internet access) and the behavior of KPN's customers (for example, accelerated growth in internet usage and expectations of higher speeds) may require it to invest in the capacity of its network at a faster pace than KPN currently anticipates, and at greater additional expense.
 Moreover, if KPN increases its ownership in its FttH joint venture, Reggefiber, it would be required to include Reggefiber's bank loans on its balance sheet, which totaled EUR 376 million as of 31 December 2012 (net of cash and cash equivalents), as well as redeem Reggefiber's shareholder loans from Reggeborgh, requiring an additional payment by KPN at the time of consolidation.
 As of 31 December 2012, the amount of the Reggefiber's shareholder loans from Reggeborgh was EUR 183 million, and this could be significantly higher at the time of consolidation.
 The consolidation of Reggefiber's liabilities, or the requirement that KPN borrow funds to redeem Reggefiber's shareholder loans from Reggeborgh, could result in substantial additional leverage, raise KPN's Net Debt/Adjusted EBITDA ratio and have a negative impact on KPN's credit rating.
 In addition, part of KPN's swap portfolio contains reset clauses at pre-agreed dates, in order to mitigate counterparty exposure during the life of the swap.
 These reset clauses may result in early Euro settlement obligations in cash with the swap counterparty for part of the outstanding notional amount of the swap.
 This contributes to KPN's liquidity risk as these reset clauses could lead to significant cash outflows prior to maturity.
 See "Operating and Financial Review-Qualitative and quantitative disclosure about market risk-Liquidity risk".